reinoudvansanten/foggycam2/README.md

 ## Acknowledgement

-Thanks to gboudreau/nest-api for G authentication, and dend/foggycam for the idea and capturing and video conversion.
+Thanks to gboudreau/nest-api for G authentication, and dend/foggycam for the idea + the code for capturing images and video conversion.